VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Run Spell Book Manager from the macro bar or collections tab.

 If the player controls more than one valid character, Spell Book Manager first asks which character to manage.
-If the player only controls one valid character, this step is skipped.
+If the player only controls one valid character, this step is skipped.<br>
 ![Character choice](images/character_choice.png)

 For most player characters, Spell Book Manager opens directly to the available spell list.